Gao Yubao

 Gao Yubao (高玉宝 (Kao^{1} Yü^{4}-pao^{3}); 6 April 1927 – 5 December 2019) was a Chinese writer, best known for his autobiographical novel Gao Yubao.
-The novel, based on his childhood under Japanese occupation, became highly influential in Communist China.
+The novel, based on his childhood under Japanese occupation, became highly influential in the People's Republic of China.
 More than six million copies of the book were printed, and it was translated into over 20 languages.
 A short story from the novel was adapted into a popular animated film, The Rooster Crows at Midnight.
 The villain of the story, a greedy landowner nicknamed Zhou Bapi ("Zhou the flayer"), became one of the most famous evil landlords in China.

 Early life

 Gao was born on 6 April 1927 into a poor peasant family in Sunjiatun Village in Fu County (now Wafangdian), Liaoning, Republic of China, and grew up under Japanese occupation.
 He entered school at age eight, but had to quit school to work after less than a month.
 When he was nine, his family moved to Dalian, where he worked as a child labourer.
 At age 15, he took up his sick father's job in a copper mine.

-After the surrender of Japan, Gao enlisted in the People's Liberation Army in November 1947, and joined the Communist Party of China the following year.
+After the surrender of Japan, Gao enlisted in the People's Liberation Army in November 1947, and joined the Chinese Communist Party the following year.
 During the Chinese Civil War, Gao fought in the Liaoshen campaign, the Pingjin campaign, and the Battle of Hengbao, and was decorated six times.